This is the multi-page printable view of this section. Click here to print.

 • Minimum

-Network In PacketsNumber of packets received on the network interfaceCount
+Network In PacketsNumber of received packets on network interfaceCount

 • Average